Pregnancy Stretch Marks: A Gentle Guide for Moms

-This gentle guide will help you understand why stretch marks appear, how you can care for your skin with comfort, and what truly helps, without pressure, without unrealistic promises, just real support for real moms.
+This gentle guide will help you understand why pregnancy stretch marks appear, how you can care for your skin with comfort, and what truly helps, without pressure, without unrealistic promises, just real support for real moms.

-Why Pregnancy Stretch Marks Happen
+Why Do Pregnancy Stretch Marks Happen ?

 Stretch marks appear when the middle layer of your skin stretches faster than it can comfortably handle.
 As your body changes during pregnancy, the skin sometimes struggles to keep up, which leads to those soft little lines.
 A quickly growing belly, hormonal shifts, rapid weight gain, dry skin, or even family history can all play a role.
 These marks often start out pink or reddish, but with time, especially after delivery, they gently fade and become much lighter and less noticeable.